mcfletch/pycraft/README.md

-The `DragonProxy` subdirectory contains an experimental setup for letting `BedRock` or `Pocket` editions of Minecraft connect to a Java Edition server (as) we just setup.
+The `DragonProxy` subdirectory contains an experimental setup for letting `BedRock` or `Pocket` editions of Minecraft connect to a Java Edition server.
+The `-b` flag to the top-level `run.py` runs the DragonProxy setup in such a way that it *should* be configured to talk to the Minecraft server and be exposed on the default BedRock server port.

+To manually run or restart the DragonProxy instance, for instance, to choose a minecraft server other than the one running in docker as `minecraft`:

 ```
 cd DragonProxy
-./build.sh
-./run.sh
+./run.py -t 192.168.15.32
 ```

 Will run the server with UDP Port 19132 exposed on